TheMaverickProgrammer/Compile-Time-Vector-Swizzling/README.md

 }
 ```

 This looks much nicer and one macro might be a small price to pay.
-If you're against using macros, just pass a string:

-`Vec4 myVec4 = myVec3.swizzle("xyyz");`